Blog Post

 Any kind of negative user experience like this (we detected a similar incident several years ago) can have a serious impact on brand reputation and ultimately, the bottom line of the affected company.

-Which layer of the Internet stack was responsible?
+Which layer of the Internet Stack was responsible?

 Catchpoint’s Internet Performance Monitoring platform was able to identify precisely which layer of the Internet stack was responsible for the issue.
 In this case, from looking at the headers (see below), we were quickly able to confirm the problem was the result of an HTTP 503 being returned by Amazon CloudFront.